 A journey on the GoldenPass

-Unlike the Bernina Express and Glacier Express, the GoldenPass is not a direct train.
-It's a scenic route, serviced by several very special trains.
-You need to switch trains in Interlaken and Zweisimmen.
+Unlike the Bernina Express and Glacier Express, the GoldenPass is not one direct train.
+It's a scenic route, serviced by several special trains.
+You need to switch trains in Interlaken and sometimes in Zweisimmen.

 The entire route takes almost 5.5 hours.
 It's ideal for travelers who enter Switzerland by plane and only plan a short stay.
 Zurich airport is just one hour from Lucerne, and Geneva airport is just 75 minutes from Montreux.

 You can travel from Lucerne to Montreux or the other way round.
 The train route consists of three sections: Lucerne to Interlaken Ost, Interlaken Ost to Zweisimmen and Zweisimmen to Montreux.
 Travelers on the GoldenPass Express will have an ongoing connection between Lucerne and Interlaken.

 There are different train types on each section of the route.
 That's because different railway companies operate on the GoldenPass line.
 There's:

 - the Zentralbahn between Lucerne and Interlaken Ost;

 - the Bern–Lötschberg–Simplon railways (BLS) between Interlaken Ost and Zweisimmen;

 - the Chemin de fer Montreux–Oberland Bernois (MOB) between Zweisimmen and Montreux;